Park Seung

-Park Seung (born February 16, 1936) is a Korean economist who most recently served as a Governor of the Bank of Korea from 2002 to 2006.
+Park Seung (born February 16, 1936) is a Korean economist who most recently served as a governor of the Bank of Korea from 2002 to 2006.
 Before becoming a governor of the Bank of Korea, he was a professor at Chung-Ang University, a president of Korea Economic Association (1999-2000), a senior secretary to the President for Economic Affairs under the Office of the President, and a minister of Ministry of Construction (1988-1989).

 Early life and education

-Park was born in Gimje, North Jeolla Province, as the second son of six kids under his mother, Kang Sinyong and father, Park Hyunsik.
+Park was born in Gimje, North Jeolla Province, as the second son of six children under his mother, Kang Sinyong and father, Park Hyunsik.
 After graduating from the Department of Economics at Seoul National University in 1961, Park worked at the Bank of Korea between 1961 and 1976.
-He obtained his Master's and Ph.D. degree in economics from the State University of New York at Albany in 1974.
-His dissertation is titled "Development Effect of Foreign Capital in the Labor Surplus Economy".
+He obtained his master's and Ph.D. degrees in economics from the State University of New York at Albany in 1974.
+His dissertation is titled Development Effect of Foreign Capital in the Labor Surplus Economy.

 Career

 After obtaining his Ph.D. degree, he returned to the Bank of Korea.
 During 1974–1975, he led the Economic Advisory Group for Saudi Arabia, which was commissioned by the Korean government.
 In 1976, he was hired as a professor in the Department of Economics at Chung-Ang University.
 He held positions at the university as a dean of College of Political Science and Economics (1984), a dean of Graduate School (1988), and in 1999, he became an elected president of Korea Economic Association.

 Under the regime of President Roh Tae Woo, he served as a senior secretary to the President for Economics Affairs under the Office of the President, and as a minister of the Ministry of Construction.
 He was behind successfully planning and implementing the first-ever project for building five new towns in Korea, including Bundang and Ilsan in Gyeonggi Province.
 This was part of a larger attempt to carry out the provision of two million housing units in the midst of a housing shortage crisis, proposed during President Roh's presidential campaign.

 He returned as a professor to the Department of Economics at Chung-Ang University in 1990 and continued teaching at the university until his retirement in 2001.
-In 2002, he was named by then-president Kim Dae-jung as the Governor of the Bank of Korea and the chairperson of the Monetary Policy Committee.
+In 2002, he was named by then-president Kim Dae-jung as the governor of the Bank of Korea and the chairperson of the Monetary Policy Committee.
 During his appointment, he was a proponent of the independence of the central bank.
 His effort propelled the National Assembly to pass the amendment of the Bank of Korea Act in 2003, which stipulated that the vice-governor of the central bank sit on the Monetary Policy Committee and the central bank decide on its own budget except for expenses on salary and wages.
 He attempted to redenominate the Korean currency to the ratio of 1,000:1, but the effort did not come to fruition.